xyan-dhgb/xyan-dhgb/README.md

 # 💫About Me :
 🧑‍🦰 Hi everyone, my name is Bao but you can also call me Xyan.
 I'm 1️⃣9️⃣ and a Virgo ♍️

+🧊 Blue is my favorite color.

+💅 I have wide knowledge about skincare.

 💻 Currently, I'm studying Computer Network and Data Communication at Ho Chi Minh University of Information Technology (by the way I come from Vietnam).
+I got into this school thanks to the Priority Admission method

 ❤️ I love my family, friends, food, and coding.
 I'm also a big fan of Taylor Swift!!!

 📱 I spend most of my time on social media, especially Facebook and TikTok.

 🧑🏻‍💼 I have been a good student for 12 years, even in 5th grade I won an A prize in the "Clean and Beautiful Notebook" contest, and in 6th grade I ranked first in the class in the TOEFL IBT contest organized by the middle school.

+🎓 My capacity assessment score is 719 points.

 📘 I enjoy learning English very much and last year I got an IELTS score of 6.5 (this exceeded my goal) and in grade 3 I achieved a score of 11/15 in the Mover competition.